skanderboudawara/bac-data-analysis/readme.md

 <img alt="tunisia heat map" src="src/tunisia heat map.jpg">
 <br>

-As we can see here, the coastal areas have a better success rate than the inner region.
-This trend didn't change over the last decade, a critical issue due to the inner region's lack of investment (cultural & economical).
-You can check Inkfyada as well for better documentation.
+As observed in the data, the coastal regions have a higher success rate than the inner regions.
+This trend has remained consistent over the last decade.
+This could be attributed to the lack of investment in the inner regions, both in terms of culture and economy.
+It's recommended to refer to InkyFada for more detailed documentation on this subject.

 _ _ _

 # Conclusions
-- This study has helped a better concrete view of the actual situation for the baccalaureate data.
+- The study provided a comprehensive understanding of the current state of baccalaureate data in Tunisia
-- It has corrected some biases, especially for the mathematical fields and the pilote school trend.
+- It addressed and corrected some biases, particularly in regards to mathematical fields and the trend among pilot schools
-- This study has some alarming indicators, such as the increase in refusal rate & the success rate distribution per region.
+- The study revealed some concerning trends, such as the increase in the refusal rate and the uneven distribution of success rate by region.
-- I tried to use simple visualization, which, to be honest, was quite challenging trying to find the balance between "remove the clutter" and "over-simplification."
+- The study utilized simple visualizations to present the data, which was challenging to balance between clarity and complexity.
-- Unfortunately, much data for Tunisia is inaccessible or unavailable, or their recreation is challenging!
-I hope one day our data become publically available so we can do our investigation.
+- The lack of easily accessible and comprehensive data for Tunisia is a limitation in conducting this type of research and it is hoped that in future such data will be made publicly available for investigation.

 <u><b>Critics:</b></u>
-- These data must be crossed with other data to be able to make more concrete and objective decisions.
+- The data presented in this study should be cross-referenced with other relevant data in order to make more informed and accurate decisions.
-- The data that are in the Google spreadsheet are manual data without a double-check from an external, so some minor errors can be made
+- The data found in the Google spreadsheet used in this study are manually inputted and have not undergone a thorough verification process by an external party, which may result in small inaccuracies.
+It's recommended that further validation should be done using other reliable sources.

 _ _ _

-Do not hesitate to contact me through my LinkedIn Profile
+Please feel free to reach out to me through my LinkedIn Profile if you have any further questions or would like to discuss this study in more detail.
 <p>
 <a href="https://www.linkedin.com/in/skanderboudawara/">
 <img alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white"/>